franciscovmacieira/easytime/docs/contributing.md

 ### 3. Install Dependencies in Editable Mode

 Install the required packages from the `requirements.txt` file.
-Then, install `easytime` itself in "editable" mode (`-e .`) so your code changes take effect immediately.
+Then, install `ete_ts` itself in "editable" mode (`-e .`) so your code changes take effect immediately.

 ```console
 # Install dependencies